The question of whether Social Security is a good deal is getting more visibility. And it is a question that deserves even more attention.

 Is Social Security a good deal?
 Maybe, but it is much less of a good deal than the research suggests.

-Dr. Wendy P. Warcholik has worked as an Economist in public policy settings for over 13 years.
-Her professional experience includes: Economist at the Bureau of Economic Analysis, Adjunct Scholar with The Tax Foundation, and Research Fellow at The Oklahoma Council of Public Affairs.
+Dr. Wendy P. Warcholik has worked in public policy for nearly 20 years.
+She is currently the Director of the Family Prosperity Initiative at the American Conservative Union Foundation.
+She has also been at the Bureau of Economic Analysis, The Tax Foundation, and The Oklahoma Council of Public Affairs.
 She received her PhD in Economics from George Mason University (Fairfax, VA).